 The fandom of those young Britons was, in fact, a bit blue-eyed, since it may leave the impression that the blues fans back then were immune to racism and prejudice.
 But in fact, the African-American young Britons encountered mostly during and after WWII were skilled US servicemen.
 They would be back in the US after their tour was over.
 On the other hand, England for at least two centuries was confronted with dark-skinned immigrants, mostly from the Caribbean, and they were not always welcome.
 “Black Britons seemed to pose numerous social, economic and cultural problems… [and] … Black Britons would compete with white Britons for jobs … In the minds of some white commentators, black Britons would be unable to assimilate to British culture … [and they] … were seen as moving into historically white neighborhoods and bringing with them unsavory behavior.”

 Kellett assumes that the imagined exotic otherness of the blues (and the American bluesmen) did not work with the reality Britons encountered in real life in their own country.
 “The British strongly believed themselves free of racial considerations and thus approached the blues from a different sociocultural footing.”
-Nevertheless, there exists a long history of cultural borrowing and integration of formerly foreign styles, as Britain for centuries not only incorporated the culture and musics of Scotland, Wales, Ireland but also in part the musics of their former colonies.
+Nevertheless, there exists a long history of cultural borrowing and integration of formerly foreign styles, as Britain for centuries not only incorporated the culture and music of Scotland, Wales, Ireland but also in part the music of their former colonies.
 Actually, even the young blues fans made clear distinctions between African-Americans (who were considered a positive role-model, be they musicians or servicemen) and Caribbean or African immigrants who they would not relate to a mysteriously precious blues music background.

 A very interesting study that chronologically and thematically tells of the “reinvention” of the blues in England.
 Kellet pays much attention to the various channels of blues music distribution, i.e. record “hunting” and trade, radio (particularly the AFN in Britain, broadcasting from Frankfurt, Germany) and rare concerts of American blues artists.
-Although not boasting with new revelations – as the author announces often enough – this text explains the many small steps, alterations and changes that first led a small number of British music enthusiasts to dig deeper and deeper for the original blues in England.
+Although not boasting of new revelations – as the author announces often enough – this text explains the many small steps, alterations and changes that first led a small number of British music enthusiasts to dig deeper and deeper for the original blues in England.
 (Interestingly, he also gives much-deserved credit to the “trad” movement, a musical fad of jazz fans occupied with original and “pure” jazz in the New Orleans style.
 Because this particular group of music enthusiasts actually fueled an interest for African-American music, long before the 1960s.
 Eventually, British trad jazz musicians were the driving force behind the very first concerts of African-American bluesmen in Britain).
 As a result, many of the best-selling (mostly Chess records) artists came over to Britain.
 Later, important blues sessions were recorded, most notably those with Sonny Boy Williamson II, all backed by British bands, including The Yardbirds and The Animals.

 All of this was only possible since there was a vital and huge network of music lovers who met and mostly shared experience and information about their “finds.”